-We may make changes to the terms and conditions applying to your cover (including your premiums) in the circumstances set out in the paragraphs numbered 1 to 4 on page 20.
+We may make changes to the terms and conditions applying to your cover (including your premiums) in the circumstances set out in the paragraphs numbered 1 to 4 on pages 20 and 21.
 We can separately make changes to how we use your personal information and verify your identity (details of which is set out on pages 18 and 19).